eliztan/tp/docs/DeveloperGuide.md

 ##### Overview
 BookMarked application makes use of the Parser class to handle inputs by the user.
 The Parser class handles input by taking in the command, then determining which command is called.
-Next, it calls the respective classes corresponding to the command to handle the command
+Next, it calls the respective classes corresponding to the command to handle the command.

 ![ParserComponentClassDiagram.png](images%2FParserComponentClassDiagram.png)